MikroElektronika/mikrosdk_click_v2/clicks/adc9/DETAILS.md

 ## Note

-> Depending on the VOLT SEL jumper position on the click board the user needs to set VREF macro value (mV) in the code.
+> Depending on the VOLT SEL jumper position on the Click board the user needs to set VREF macro value (mV) in the code.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.